How does Net Metering work?

 What happens with extra electricity?

 If you produce more electricity than you use in a month, a credit for this electricity can be carried forward.
 This will be used to offset extra usage in future months.
-For most houses in Vermont, this means that extra solar electricity generated in the summer can be used to offset electricity usage in the winter.
+For most houses in New England, this means that extra solar electricity generated in the summer can be used to offset electricity usage in the winter.
 Solar will generate as much as 3 times more electricity during long summer days than during the short days of mid-winter.